 She has taken part in many festivals: in Canada, the Festival International du Domaine Forget, Orford Music and the Lunenburg Academy of Music Performance; in the United States, the Adamant School of Music and the Brevard Music Center.
 Following her performances at the Adamant School of Music, she received an invitation to perform in Carnegie Hall Weill Recital Hall in 2015.
 In Europe, she has studied at the International Piano Academy Pianale, the Malta International Music Festival and the International Holland Music Sessions.

-Élisabeth has notably worked in masterclasses with Till Fellner, Benedetto Lupo, Nikolai Lugansky, Stephen Hough, Joaquin Soriano, Yoheved Kaplinsky, Boris Berman, Bernard d’Ascoli, Bernd Goetske, Claudio Martinez Mehner, Pavel Gililov, Akiko Ebi and Robert Levin.
+Élisabeth has notably worked in masterclasses with Till Fellner, Benedetto Lupo, Nikolai Lugansky, Stephen Hough, Joaquin Soriano, Yoheved Kaplinsky, Boris Berman, Bernard d’Ascoli, Bernd Goetske, Claudio Martinez Mehner, Joan Havill, Pavel Gililov, Akiko Ebi and Robert Levin.
+Since September 2018, she is also studying Classical Improvisation with David Dolan.